dking1342/kotlin-intro/README.md

 Documentation for the code base can be found <a href="https://www.youtube.com/watch?v=F9UC9DY-vIU">here</a>

 ## Explanation
 The examples give a basic overview of Kotlin and how to use it.
-It has similarities to Java
+It has similarities to Java.
+You can find the examples by going to the following directory app -> src -> main -> java -> com -> example -> kotlin2